vprzybylo/AIE5/midterm/README.md

 3. **Potential Factors**:
    - The base model (snowflake-arctic-embed-l) may not be as sophisticated as OpenAI's embedding model
-   - The fine-tuning dataset or process might need optimization
+   - The fine-tuning dataset or process might need optimization or more data (only passed 20 pages of the Grid Code)
    - OpenAI's model may have better pre-training on technical documentation
+   - Rate limiting of the API calls to OpenAI may have affected the results

 ## Task 6: Fine-Tuning Plan